Last updated: April 3rd, 2025

 What is an interactive PDF?

-As the name suggests, an interactive PDF is a PDF file that features interactive elements, such as clickable links, video and audio iframe widgets, quizzes, shopping lists, product tags, embedded maps, social media buttons, or GIFs.
-The file format is the same, so you still need a PDF reader to open it.
+As the name suggests, an interactive PDF is a PDF file enhanced with interactive elements that encourage user engagement.
+These can include clickable links, embedded video and audio widgets, quizzes, shopping lists, product tags, maps, social media buttons, or even animated GIFs.
+Despite these added features, the file remains a standard PDF format, meaning it still requires a regular PDF reader to open.

 What does an interactive PDF look like?